jorgenpt/Hermes/README.md

 1. Start your editor - the URL is automatically registered when the editor first starts

 By default, Hermes will register URIs that match the project name of your project.
 If you need more control over the scheme used by these URIs, you can use the `HermesBranchSupport` plugin which lives next to `HermesCore`, which lets you include the branch name in the URI scheme.
 You'll need to enable `HermesBranchSupport` in your .uproject, and then you can go to Edit > Preferences and find "Hermes URLs - Branch Support" under Plugins to configure it.
 If you have very specific requirements, you can use it as a starting point for developing your own `IHermesUriSchemeProvider` which allows you to override the URI scheme used.

+Hermes relies on [hermes_urls][hermes_urls] to register with the OS and dispatch URL requests.
+It's a small Rust project, and its binaries are checked in to this repository (in [HermesCore/Source/HermesURLHandler][hermesurlhandler]) for convenience's sake, but feel free to review the source and build your own if downloading EXE files from the internet puts you at (understandable) unease.

 ## Using